grano00/LSSimulations/6_Players_getting_competitive_MOBA_LS/README.md

 ## THINGS TO NOTICE

 The enviroment uses the text output consiedring the point of view of turtle-to-follow.
+The software was developed and tested using NetLogo 6.0.1

 ## CREDITS AND REFERENCES